 The Pope-Hartford Touring Car model, launched about 1903, could carry five passengers, cruising at about 50 mph, all for the price of $2750.
-When the Model T was introduced by Henry Ford in 1907, it was considered the first affordable automobile, selling for less than a third of the Pope cars.
-As they became cheaper automobiles began to compete with public transportation.
-Because they offered a greater amount of freedom than the fixed locations and timetables of trolleys and trains cars like Ford’s Model T led to the demise of the trolley system and to the growth of suburbia.
+When Hnery Ford introduced the Model T in 1907, his car was considered the first affordable automobile, selling for less than a third of the Pope cars.
+As they became cheaper, automobiles began to compete with public transportation.
+Because they offered a greater amount of freedom than the fixed locations and timetables of trolleys and trains, cars like Ford’s Model T led to the demise of the trolley system and to the growth of suburbia.

 By the end of the 1920s, 25,000 vehicles a day were using US Route 1, and in 1958 five million new cars were put on the road.